Tarun Kant

 Kant was elected a fellow of the Indian National Academy of Engineering in 1999, the Indian Academy of Sciences in 2004, the Indian National Science Academy (INSA) in 2007 and the National Academy of Sciences, India in 2011.
 He is the first civil engineer to be elected to all four national academies, and the fourth civil engineer to be elected to the two national science academies (INSA and IASc).
+He is also a Fellow of the Institution of Engineers (India) and the Aeronautical Society of India, and holds memberships in several other Indian and international professional and technical societies.
 Kant has been a visiting professor at the University of Wales, Swansea (1979–82), the University of Cambridge (1993) and the University of California, Los Angeles (2005).

-A recipient of the Burmah-Shell Best Paper Prize, he was awarded the 1979 Jawaharlal Nehru Memorial Trust (UK) Scholarship and the 1992-93 European Commission (EC) Senior Faculty Exchange Fellowship by the Government of India.
-On 13 March 2007, IIT Bombay gave Kant its 2006 Professor H. H. Mathur Award for Excellence in Research in Applied Sciences in recognition of his work in the mechanics of composite materials and structures; he also received the 2009 IIT Roorkee-Khosla National Award for lifetime achievement in the field of engineering.
-A recipient of the 2010 IIT Bombay Research Paper Award, on 4 April 2012 the institute gave him its 2011 Lifetime Achievement Award.
+A recipient of the Burmah-Shell Best Paper Prize, he was awarded the 1979 Jawaharlal Nehru Memorial Trust (UK) Scholarship and the 1992–93 European Commission (EC) Senior Faculty Exchange Fellowship by the Government of India.
+On 13 March 2007, IIT Bombay gave Kant its 2006 Professor H. H. Mathur Award for Excellence in Research in Applied Sciences in recognition of his work in the mechanics of composite materials and structures during the institute's Foundation Day celebrations.
+He also received the 2009 IIT Roorkee-Khosla National Award for lifetime achievement in the field of engineering.
+He received the 2010 IIT Bombay Research Paper Award, presented during Teachers' Day celebrations in 2011, and on 4 April 2012 the institute gave him its 2011 Lifetime Achievement Award.
+In 2013, the 17th International Conference on Composite Structures (ICCS17) in Porto, Portugal recognised Kant, together with Romesh Batra and J. N. Reddy, with the title of "legend and pioneer" in the mechanics of composites.
+He received the APACM Senior Scientist Award from the Asia Pacific Association for Computational Mechanics in 2013, the ICCES Lifetime Achievement Medal in 2015, and a Lifetime Achievement Award from the Birla Institute of Technology and Science, Pilani in 2018.
+In 2019 he received the Indian National Science Academy's Professor Brahm Prakash Memorial Medal, delivering the associated institute lecture, "Evolution of Macro-Mechanics of Laminated Composites," on Engineers' Day (15 September) 2021, and in 2020 the Vasvik Award for Mechanical & Structural Science and Technology.